fadi-william/vlabs-ios-sample/README.md

 ### Realm Mobile Database

-[Realm mobile database](https://realm.io/products/realm-mobile-database/) is a very fast local database and it is an alternative to SQLite and CoreData.
+[Realm mobile database](https://realm.io/products/realm-mobile-database/) is a very fast local database and it is an alternative to SQLite and Core Data.

 ### Theming